osmandapp/docs/content/osmand/plugins/ski-maps.md

 ## Ski map options

-While reading the map, it is possible to get other accompanying details, like: the complexity of a specific piste, the type of the trail, if any grooming is conducted, if the path is lightened in the night, or other characteristics that might be helpful to skiing and snowboarding enthusiasts.
+While reading the map, it is possible to get other accompanying details, like: the complexity of a specific piste, the type of the trail, if any grooming is conducted, if the path is lit up at night, or other characteristics that might be helpful to skiing and snowboarding enthusiasts.

-> **NOTE**: The options covered herein, are worth considering also when [navigating through the ski area](/osmand/navigation/route-navigation).
-The [Ski profile](/osmand/personal/profiles) by default is set up with the **Ski navigation type**.
-It is supplied with individual route parameters applicable only to skiing.
-The Ski navigation type builds the route along pistes.
+> **NOTE**: The options covered herein, are worth considering also when using the [Ski navigation](/osmand/navigation/route-navigation).
+As a rule, it is available within the [Ski profile](/osmand/personal/profiles).
+The default navigation for the Ski profile is the **Ski navigation**, unless it is established otherwise.
+The Ski navigation is supplied with individual route parameters applicable only to skiing, and builds the route along pistes.

 ### Piste difficulty

-Being aware of the difficulty of a specific piste makes sense for alpine/downhill skiers, and also anybody who is visiting a ski resort,or area, so that to get straight to the point, and/or turn in the right direction.
+Being aware of the difficulty of a specific piste makes sense for alpine/downhill skiers, and also anybody who is visiting a ski resort, or area, so that to get straight to the point, and/or turn in the right direction.
 The difficulty of a piste is displayed with colors.
 Colors might differ in different resorts as well as in different countries.
 Below is some hands-on reference.

 | Color | Description |
 | --- | --- |